ajcr/ajcr.github.io/_posts/2020-4-11-stride-guide-part-1.md

 ![one-dimensional-array]({{ site.baseurl }}/images/stride-guide/1d_array_a.png)

-The 8 byte stride matches the `itemsize` attribute.
+The 8 byte stride matches the `itemsize` attribute: to read (or jump) one value, this many bytes has to be read (or jumped).
 For a smaller data type such as `int8`, then the itemsize would be 1 byte and the stride would also be 1 byte.

 #### Indexing and Slicing